anatula/go-class/README.md

 - Root files are treated as part of the module’s "core" packages

+- in the class02 module, we'll create a new package test

 #### Conventions
 - Generally, it is not recommended to use multiple Go modules in one repository
 - Base your module path on a URL that you own or control.
 For example, a good module path would be github.com/user/project.